typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ##### Subtypes another relation

-A relation type can subtype another relation type by replacing the `relation` keyword with the name of another relation type.
+A relation type can subtype another relation type by replacing the `relation` keyword with the label of another relation type.
 Subtype will inherit all owned attribute types and all roles related or played by the parent type.

 <!-- test-ignore -->